bburns/Arda/README.md

 - Make colored elevation maps with hillshading
 - Make name placement and size similar to Tolkien's maps
 - Make detailed maps to correspond to parts of books
-- Use as detailed maps for D&D Adventures in Middle Earth games
+- Use as detailed maps for Adventures in Middle Earth (D&D 5e) games

 ## Data

-The DEM is stored in a 10k x 10k jpg file, made by users monks and __ on the Outerra Worlds Forum.
+The DEM is stored in a 10k x 10k jpg file, made by monks and Redrobes on the [Outerra Worlds Forum]().

-The vector data includes the place names, rivers, forests, mountains - made by monks, __, and maintained by __.
+The vector data includes the place names, rivers, forests, mountains - made by monks, __, and maintained by [j]().

 The entire map covers 2000km on each axis, so the resolution of the DEM is 200m/px.